-NASCAR stands behind confederate flag ban ahead of Bristol race
+NASCAR stands behind Confederate flag ban ahead of Bristol race

-News Channel 11’s Kelly Grosfield reached out to officials at Bristol Motor Speedway for comment and was directed to the official NASCAR statement below.
+News Channel 11’s Kelly Grosfield reached out to officials at Bristol Motor Speedway for comment and received the following statement Monday afternoon.

+“We believe NASCAR’s statement speaks well to the solidarity of our sport regarding this incident, and we stand behind it as well as NASCAR President Steve Phelps comments this afternoon that this act was taken very seriously,” said Jerry Caldwell, executive vice president and general manager for Bristol Motor Speedway.
+“I also applaud the NASCAR drivers and crew members who gathered today to support Bubba Wallace as they pushed his car to the front of the line-up this afternoon to start today’s race.
+We are all working together to make sure race tracks are welcoming to everyone.”

+“Regarding NASCAR’s policy for Confederate flags, we will utilize the established procedures and protocols we have in place to enforce any prohibited items.”Jerry Caldwell, Bristol Motor Speedway GM

 “This is a family that needs to take care of one of its family members who’s been attacked,” said Phelps.
 He said Wallace has been given extra security detail and that the incident is still under investigation.
 Phelps said whoever is found responsible will be banned for life from all NASCAR events.